rajuneelam/Student_Portal_web/README.md

 # Folders

-  Screenshot: You can find Screenshot of the applications under Screenshot folder
+  Screenshot : You can find Screenshot of the applications under Screenshot folder

-  data\srs_db.sql: It contains Data base schema and queries.
+  data\srs_db.sql : It contains Data base schema and queries.

-  Stud_Reg_System: It caontains Source code.
+  Stud_Reg_System : It contains Source code.